(revised by AGM 1989, 2004, 2005, 2013, 2016, 2021)

 Membership of the Society shall be open to any person interested in furthering the objects of the Society, and who has paid the annual subscription at the beginning of each season (or a proportionate subscription at the start of each term) of an amount approved at a General Meeting.

-The annual subscription is waived for those under 30 and is half-price for full-time students aged 30 or over.
+The annual subscription is half-price for those under 30 and for full-time students aged 30 or over.
 Any member who falls into financial hardship may make a case to the Committee to have their subscription reduced or waived.

 All members are expected to attend rehearsals regularly.